 - a set of to scale plans for the premises

-- if alcohol sales will take place then a you'll need to state a Designated Premises Supervisor (DPS) on the application, and the DPS will need to provide a consent form (The DPS also needs to hold a personal licence)
+- if alcohol sales will take place then you'll need to state a Designated Premises Supervisor (DPS) on the application, and the DPS will need to provide a consent form (the DPS also needs to hold a personal licence)

 Each premises licence we grant (unless it is a community premises with no alcohol sales) will need to pay an annual fee.
 We'll invoice you annually on the date when the first licence was issued.